The Books that Influence My Writing Life

 And that idea—that his story was not the story—was really powerful to me.
 That idea meant that the story people told about Appalachia wasn’t my story.

 A postscript to this story: A close second in importance for me was his introductory essay for The Best American Essays (2007), in which he co-opted the phrase “I’m the decider” from President George W. Bush.
-I made every writing student read that piece as it brilliantly laid out why he (and in my classes, me) was the arbiter of the “best” essays.
+I made every writing student read that piece as it brilliantly laid out why he (and in my classes, I) was the arbiter of the “best” essays.

 Coda